Tank1334/Onboarding-Newbies/chapter_01/day_03.md

    - *Use Case:* ZooKeeper is often used in distributed systems for cluster management.
 It can monitor the nodes joining and leaving the cluster dynamically and trigger necessary actions based on the cluster state changes.

 ZooKeeper's ability to coordinate between nodes in a distributed system makes it an indispensable tool in complex, large-scale applications.
 It provides a simple interface to a powerful coordination mechanism, simplifying the development of distributed applications.

+## Wrapping Up :trophy:
+Talk with your mentor about the concepts you have learned today and how they are applied in real-world scenarios.
+Discuss any questions or challenges you encountered during your self-study.
+Tomorrow, you will have a Q&A session with your mentor to further solidify your understanding of the Hadoop ecosystem and its components.